-The Women in Economics Network, part of the Economic Society of Australia, is hosting the 2020 Women in Economics Retreat as a series of virtual webinars from 16-20 November 2020.
+The Women in Economics Network, part of the Economic Society of Australia, hosted the 2020 Women in Economics Retreat as a series of virtual webinars from 16-20 November 2020.

-The ‘Virtual Retreat’ provides an opportunity for around 30-40 junior and mid career women economists to develop their networks, receive mentoring and strengthen their leadership and career decision making.
-Participants will be drawn from academia, government and the private sector.
+The ‘Virtual Retreat’ provided an opportunity for around 30-40 junior and mid career women economists to develop their networks, receive mentoring and strengthen their leadership and career decision making.
+Participants were drawn from academia, government and the private sector.

-This year’s retreat will focus on dealing with career challenges against the backdrop of the covid pandemic.
-Participants can expect to discuss and receive advice on:
+The retreat focused on dealing with career challenges against the backdrop of the covid pandemic.
+Participants discussed and received advice on:

-The virtual Retreat will involve group discussions, small group mentoring sessions with senior women economists and external speakers.
+The virtual Retreat involved group discussions, small group mentoring sessions with senior women economists and external speakers.
 The program is outlined below.

-Participants are asked to come to the virtual Retreat with a career objective or challenge that they can work through during the mentoring sessions.
-Opportunities will also be provided for networking over the course of the virtual Retreat.
+Participants were asked to come to the virtual Retreat with a career objective or challenge that they could work through during the mentoring sessions.
+Opportunities were provided for networking over the course of the virtual Retreat.

 The senior mentors, external presenters and Retreat facilitators are listed below.